 Come celebrate this year of Manuel Zapata Olivella!

 Afro-Latin America and the Development of a Black Consciousness.
 This long-term study poses the question of how Afro-Latins—both as individuals and as unified groups—came to believe in the concept of the African Diaspora.
 Individuals throughout the history of people of African descent in the Americas voiced interest in and acted upon a belief of their ties to Africa and other groups of African-descended people.
 What the late twentieth century witnessed is the phenomenon of groups, not just individuals, who embrace the idea of an African Diaspora.
 It happens to the degree that one might term this a movement.
 Stay tuned.

 21st Century African Migration

 A joint project that I am excited about is the collection of essays titled “African Migrations: Challenges and Coping Strategies”.
 My co-editors and I–Dr. Papa Sow and Dr. Elina Marmer–whittled down a number of exciting papers to just a few that we are publishing in this book-length study.
 A diversity of regional and topical chapters contribute new dimensions to the dialogue on African migration and to the continually developing field of African Diaspora Studies.
-It is a joy–kind of–to experience the multiple stages of the publishing process Before you can see the book in print, you may want to check out some of the authors and ideas at the 9th Biennial Conference of ASWAD in Seville, Spain where we had two panels.
+It is a joy–kind of–to experience the multiple stages of the publishing process Before you can see the book in print, we are adding a couple of chapters that round out the study that help to tie the book together as a coherent whole.
+Keep checking back!

 International Organizational Theory and Afro-Latin America